naveedausaf/flowmazondotnet/README.md

 2.  **Create env file for Docker Compose:**

-    - Duplicate `dockercompose.env.template` as a file named `dockercompose.env` (in the same folder, i.e. in solution root).
+    - Duplicate `compose.env.template` as a file named `compose.env` (in the same folder, i.e. in solution root).
+    - Pick a strong password and replace `<postgres user password>` in the new file with it.
-    - Pick a strong password and replace every occurrence of `<db password>` in the new file this password.
+    - Pick a strong password and replace **every occurrence** of `<app user password>` in the new file with it.

 ## Architecture